in-rolls/secc/README.md

 ### Applications

 We use the data to develop the python package [outkast](https://github.com/appeler/outkast) that infers the caste based on last name.
-We also use the data to provide [sex ratio over time by last name](https://github.com/soodoku/last_sex)
+We also use the data to estimate [percentage of female HoH by last name](https://github.com/soodoku/female_hoh)

 ### Authors